The Housekeeper Company

 On leaving your employment, your staff would be entitled to holiday pay in lieu of any holidays not taken.

-Our candidates that are already in the UK are happy to come for an interview or trial week.
-You would need to reimburse either the Agency or applicants for their travel expenses.
-We can arrange the interview or trial week for you at a mutually convenient time.
+Our candidates that are already in the UK are happy to come for an interview or trial .
+You would need to reimburse the applicant for their travel expenses.
+We can arrange the interview or trial for you at a mutually convenient time.

-The EU mother’s helps and couples, not already in the UK, will pay for their own travel costs to the UK, once you have agreed to employ them.
-However, if you require them to come to the UK for an interview only,you will need to reimburse them fo rtheir travel costs.
+The EU applicants, not already in the UK, will pay for their own travel costs to the UK, once you have agreed to employ them.
+However, if you require them to come to the UK for an interview only,you will need to reimburse them for their travel costs.

 All applicants will need to be collected from the relevant airport, bus or railway station.